The World’s Most Iconic Fashion Photographers

 The fact that Steven Meisel is rarely interviewed or photographed only makes him even more of an enigmatic character.
 Credited with discovering or fostering the careers of many famous models including Linda Evangelista, Naomi Campbell, and Lara Stone, the impact of Meisel on the fashion industry is undeniable.

 Since 1988, Meisel has photographed every single Vogue Italia cover and every Prada campaign since 2004.
-That achievement is almost as incredible as your next winning streak at online slots Singapore!
+That achievement is almost as incredible as your next winning streak at online casino available at this website!

 World-renowned for her profound portraits of athletes, politicians, musicians, and actors, Annie Leibovitz is also an incredibly prolific and successful fashion photographer.
 Starting her career at Vogue in 1988, she became the first woman to hold an exhibition at Washington’s National Portrait Gallery in 1991.